 How to Access (and receive or grant permissions to edit your project and project results) - visibility as contact person

-You can register on the EFFRA Innovation Portal and you can ask the project coordinator (or the EFFRA office) to add your personal account to the project participants (with or without editing permission - see the screenshots below).
+You can register on the EFFRA Innovation Portal by requesting an invitation to the EFFRA office (send a message to portal @ effra.eu).
+You will receive a link that provides you access to the registration page.
+After registering (and associating yourself to an organisation), you can ask the project coordinator (or the EFFRA office) to add your personal account to the project (with or without editing permission - see the screenshots below).
 (More than one account from the same organisation can be associated to the project)

 When a user is associated to a project, this user can view all information of the project, also the not yet published results or demonstrators.